 - b.
 Remove the protective dust cover, tape, or label from the surface of the microprocessor socket, if one is present. - c.
-Rotate the microprocessor release lever on the socket from its closed and locked position until it stops in the fully open position.
+Rotate the microprocessor release lever on the socket from its closed and locked position until it stops or clicks in the fully open position.

-- Do not touch the microprocessor contacts; handle the microprocessor by the edges only.
-Contaminants on the microprocessor contacts, such as oil from your skin, can cause connection failures between the contacts and the socket. - Use the vacuum tool that comes with the microprocessor to install the microprocessor.
-Dropping the microprocessor during installation or removal can damage the contacts. - Do not use excessive force when you press the microprocessor into the socket. - Make sure that the microprocessor is oriented and aligned and positioned in the socket before you try to close the lever.

-d.
-Align the microprocessor with the socket (note the alignment mark and the position of the notches); then, using the vacuum tool, carefully place the microprocessor on the socket.
+- Handle the microprocessor carefully.
+Dropping the microprocessor during installation or removal can damage the contacts.
+Also, contaminants on the microprocessor contacts, such as oil from your skin, can cause connection failures between the contacts and the socket. - · Do not use excessive force when pressing the microprocessor into the socket - d.
+Align the microprocessor with the socket (note the alignment mark and the position of the notches); then, carefully place the microprocessor on the socket.
 Close the microprocessor bracket frame.